DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 *Tomorrow they would begin investigating the details of each group's approach and what it might mean for humanity's future.*

+# Chapter 21: Hybridization Crisis

-# Chapter 21: The Hybridization Crisis: When Robots Have Children
+### Chapter 21: The Hybridization Crisis: When Robots Have Children

 **⚠️ INTEGRATION WARNING: Read Before Proceeding ⚠️**